Plant Origin: Egypt

 *See SAFETY information at the bottom of this page.

-Topical: Dilute with a carrier and apply on area of concern or as desired.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
 Tisserand/Young suggest a dermal maximum of 2.4% (which is about 21 drops in an ounce of carrier oil).

-Schnaubelt suggests 1-3 drops Anise internally for heart beat and breathing issues.
+Schnaubelt suggests 1-3 drops Anise orally for heart beat and breathing issues.

 According to Battaglia, "Many herbalists suggest taking anise seed essential oil internally.
 Holmes suggest 2-4 drops in a little warm water.
 The German Commission E Monographs suggest 0.3 g essential oil as a bronchial expectorant for upper respiratory tract congestion and for dyspeptic complaints."